Persistent Lyme Symptoms: Why Symptoms Continue After Treatment

 For Patients Still Struggling

-If you are experiencing persistent Lyme symptoms, you are not alone—and your symptoms are not imagined.
+If you are experiencing persistent Lyme symptoms, ongoing symptoms deserve careful evaluation.

 This research supports what many patients already recognize: the immune system may remain active after treatment, possibly due to ongoing biologic triggers.